Pangaea: Opening of the Norwegian Sea and break-up of Australia and Antarctica

 The third major and final phase of the break-up of Pangaea occurred in the early Cenozoic (Paleocene to Oligocene).
-Laurasia split when North America/Greenland (also called Laurentia) broke free from Eurasia, opening the Norwegian Sea about 60–55 Ma.
+Laurasia split when Laurentia broke from Eurasia, opening the Norwegian Sea about 60–55 Ma.
 The Atlantic and Indian Oceans continued to expand, closing the Tethys Ocean.

 Meanwhile, Australia split from Antarctica and moved quickly northward, just as India had done more than 40 million years before.
 Australia is currently on a collision course with eastern Asia.
-Both Australia and India are currently moving northeast at 5–6 centimeters (2–3 in) a year.
+Both Australia and India are currently moving northeast at 5–6 centimeters (2–3 in) per year.
 Antarctica has been near or at the South Pole since the formation of Pangaea about 280 Ma.
-India started to collide with Asia beginning about 35 Ma, forming the Himalayan orogeny, and also finally closing the Tethys Seaway; this collision continues today.
+India started to collide with Asia beginning about 35 Ma, forming the Himalayan orogeny and closing the Tethys Ocean; this collision continues today.
 The African Plate started to change directions, from west to northwest toward Europe, and South America began to move in a northward direction, separating it from Antarctica and allowing complete oceanic circulation around Antarctica for the first time.
 This motion, together with decreasing atmospheric carbon dioxide concentrations, caused a rapid cooling of Antarctica and allowed glaciers to form.
 This glaciation eventually coalesced into the kilometers-thick ice sheets seen today.
 Other major events took place during the Cenozoic, including the opening of the Gulf of California, the uplift of the Alps, and the opening of the Sea of Japan.
 The break-up of Pangaea continues today in the Red Sea Rift and East African Rift.

-Climate change after Pangaea

-The breakup of Pangaea was accompanied by outgassing of large quantities of carbon dioxide from continental rifts.
-This produced a Mesozoic CO2 High that contributed to the very warm climate of the Early Cretaceous.
-The opening of the Tethys Ocean also contributed to the warming of the climate.
-The very active mid-ocean ridges associated with the breakup of Pangaea raised sea levels to the highest in the geological record, flooding much of the continents.

-The expansion of the temperate climate zones that accompanied the breakup of Pangaea may have contributed to the diversification of the angiosperms.